noesya/simple_form_bs5_file_input/README.md

 You can also specify a ratio for the cropper.
 For example `resize: 1` will lock the aspect ratio to a square.
 Beware of the float constraints in rails.
 If you want a 4/3 ratio use `resize: 4/3.to_f` as 4/3 otherwise gives 1.

-The resizer is based on [CropperJS](https://github.com/fengyuanchen/cropperjs) so you have to add cropper and jquery-cropper to your dependencies:
+The resizer is based on [CropperJS](https://github.com/fengyuanchen/cropperjs) so you have to add cropper to your dependencies:
 ```
 yarn add cropperjs
-yarn add jquery-cropper
 ```
 then include the js files in your application.js file:
 ```
 //= require cropperjs/dist/cropper
-//= require jquery-cropper/dist/jquery-cropper
 ```
 and include the css in your application.sass file:
 ```